tibs/what/readme.rst

 mean a repeating Easter event - at the moment each individual Easter needs to be specified.

+I would like to be able to say ':Friday before Dec 23' to indicate that this occurs on the Friday before Dec 23 each year.
+This also be done by having a specific ':Friday before Dec 23 2013' and a condition that indicates that it repeats on that "calculated" date each year - ':yearly' would repeat on the same date.
+This is, to some extent, similar to the ':easter' problem.

+(':yearly', and thus also an asterisk after a <year>, means "yearly on the same date", so doesn't do what I want.
+However, for a *calculated* date, maybe its meaning should be changed to do this instead.
+That wouldn't solve the "Easter with no first year" problem, but it would be a work-around.
+And arguably the current behaviour of ':yearly' is misleading.)

 It might be nice to allow more than one condition on a continuation line, perhaps with some separating punctuation - although I'm not 100% sure of this one.